casillano/youtube-karaoke/README.md

 # Installation
 This project uses the [gentle forced aligner](https://github.com/lowerquality/gentle).
 Using the Docker image is recommended.
+Also ensure that [FFmpeg](https://ffmpeg.org/) is installed on your local system.

 # Usage
 1. Start up the [gentle forced aligner](https://github.com/lowerquality/gentle#using-gentle).
 Ensure that the aligner is listening at http://localhost:8765.
 If you are using the docker image, run
 `docker run -p 8765:8765 lowerquality/gentle`.

 2. Download the source code.
 Get a [Genius API key](https://docs.genius.com/).
+Then, find the path to your `ffmpeg` binary files.
 Navigate to `/backend/secrets`, create `secrets.js`, and paste the following:
 ```
 const geniusKey = 'API_KEY_HERE';
+const pathToffmpeg = 'PATH_TO_FFMPEG_HERE'
 exports.geniusKey = geniusKey;
+exports.pathToFfmpeg = pathToffmpeg
 ```

 3. Get a [Youtube Data API v3 key](https://console.developers.google.com).
 Navigate to `/frontend/src/secrets`, create `secrets.js`, and paste the following: